HUBioDataLab/DrugApp/README.md

 **Example commands to run the scripts for evaluation metrics and feature importances:**

-For determining evaluation metrics and feature importances for specific disease group, run the "evaluation_metrics_and_feature_importance.py" script by defining the name of the unique_drug dataset (i.e., "Alimentary", "Anti-infective", "Blood", "Dermatological", "Heart", "Hormonal", "Immunological", "Musculoskeletal", "Neoplasms", "Nervous", "Rare", "Respiratory", "Sensory", and "Urinary") as parameter, e.g.:
+For determining evaluation metrics and feature importances for a specific disease group, run the "evaluation_metrics_and_feature_importance.py" script by defining the name of the unique_drug dataset (i.e., "Alimentary", "Anti-infective", "Blood", "Dermatological", "Heart", "Hormonal", "Immunological", "Musculoskeletal", "Neoplasms", "Nervous", "Rare", "Respiratory", "Sensory", and "Urinary") as parameter, e.g.:

 ```
 python evaluation_metrics_and_feature_importance.py Rare